 Traffic summonses are issued by a Woodland Park Police Officer.
-The copy the officer provides you should be a pink 8½ x 11 sheet.

 If you choose to pay the fine amount shown on your ticket, the payment constitutes a guilty plea to the charge and the points associated with that charge will be reported to the Colorado Department of Revenue – Motor Vehicle Division.
 If your driver’s license has been issued by another state and that state has a reciprocal agreement with Colorado, they will also receive notification of the penalty points.
-Accrual of too many penalty points results in the loss of the driver’s license.
+Accrual of too many penalty points results in the suspension of the driver’s license.
 If the Officer circled or wrote “Court”, “Sum” or “Summons” where the fine amount should be, you have been directed to appear on your designated court date and time.

 Certain violations carry a MANDATORY minimum fine established by City Council that cannot be reduced or suspended.
 Even though the points may be reduced on the original charge through a plea agreement with the City Prosecutor, the fine cannot be changed by the Court.

 Current examples of violations that carry a MANDATORY minimum fine include: stop sign violations, red lights, speeding, and driving without insurance.

 Payments may be made in person by cash, check, money order, or credit card.
 To pay from home by credit card, call 687-5207.
 Mail payments to Municipal Court, P.O.
 Box 9007, Woodland Park, Colorado, 80866-9007.

 The Court Appearance